sassoftware/viya4-monitoring-kubernetes/README.md

 This is an example of a Grafana dashboard for SAS CAS monitoring.
 ![Grafana - SAS CAS Monitoring](img/screenshot-grafana-cas.png)

+See the documentation at [SAS Viya: Monitoring](https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=calmonitoring&docsetTarget=titlepage.htm) for more information about using the monitoring components.

 ## Logging - Aggregation, Searching, & Filtering

 The logging solution includes these components: